What is Good Shepherd Center for Homeless Women & Children?

 I’m a homeless woman.
 How can I get help from Good Shepherd Center?

 If you are newly homeless or at risk of homelessness, call our Languille Emergency Shelter at (213) 250-5241 at 8 am on Tuesday, Wednesday or Thursday.
 If you are in a shelter, have your case manager call the Hawkes Transitional Residence at (213) 482-0281.
 If you are a mother with children, call our Farley House Residence at 213-235-1460.
 Click here for more information on finding shelter at Good Shepherd Center.

 We offer job assistance and employment counseling services only to those women that reside at our facilities.

 Can you provide me with food assistance and utilities?

-We only provide food and utility assistance to those women and families that reside at our shelters.
+Food is available through our Languille Emergency Shelter on Tuesday, Wednesday and Thursday from 9:45 am - 3:00 pm.
+The address is 267 N. Belmont Ave.
+We only provide utility assistance to those women and families that reside at our shelters.